Justinian I "The Great" (527-565) AV Tremissis (1.45g, 17mm, 6h). Constantinople, circa 527-565.

 References: SB 145; DOC I 19; MIB I 19.

-Pedigree: Ex-CNG e-Auction 455, Lot 394 (Lancaster, PA 30 Oct 2019), from the Jack A. Frazer collection; Harlan Berk Buy or Bid Sale 27, Lot 8 (13 Sep 1983); includes original inserts from CNG & HJB.
+Provenance: Ex-CNG e-Auction 455, Lot 394 (Lancaster, PA 30 Oct 2019), from the Jack A. Frazer collection; Harlan Berk Buy or Bid Sale 27, Lot 8 (13 Sep 1983); includes original inserts from CNG & HJB.

 The reverse figure is persuasively identified as Victory in the literature, but since the joint reign of Justin I and Justinian (c.
-519 AD; see SB [1987] p.14 & 44), an (always male) angel had largely replaced Victory on the AV Solidus.
+519; see SB [1987] p.14 & 44), an (always male) angel had largely replaced Victory on the AV Solidus.
 The figure of Victory seems to have been preserved on the Tremissis (sometimes visibly female).
 One wonders, though, whether and to what extent that shift may have influenced both the design of the Victory-type Tremissi by the mints and their reception by the public.